How to Start a Fire in a Fire Pit & More Fire Safety Tips

 Tinder

 The first step in starting a fire is constructing a tinder base.
-Tinder can be any kind of small, dry material like dry leaves or paper.
+Tinder can be any kind of small, dry material like dry leaves, paper, or wood shavings.
 Choose a material that will light easily and burn quickly.

 Teepee

 Surrounding the tinder, build a teepee-like structure with kindling.
 Kindling is made of small sticks and twigs.
-Be sure to leave a small gap so air can get through to accelerate the fire.
-Then, create a teepee around the kindling with your dried firewood.
+Be sure to leave a small gap in your structure so air can flow through to feed and accelerate the fire.
+Then, around that kindling, create a larger teepee with your dry firewood.

 Ignite

-Once you’ve completed your teepee, use a lighter or matches to ignite the tinder pile.
-Burning the tinder pile first creates a domino effect; once the fire burns through the tinder pile, it will move to the kindling teepee, and then your firwood teepee will catch on fire.
+Next, use a lighter or matches to ignite the tinder pile.
+Burning the interior tinder pile first creates a domino effect; once the fire burns through the tinder, it will move on to your kindling, then finally ignite your firewood.

 Fire Pit Safety Tips

-You want to spend your fall evening relaxing in front of a toasty fire, not worrying about or dealing with an avoidable accident because your fire got out of control.
-All novice fire builders should brush up on these basic fire pit safety tips before sparking a flame.*
+You want to spend your evening around your firepit relaxing, not worrying about dealing with an avoidable accident because your fire got out of control.
+All novice fire builders should master these basic fire pit safety tips before sparking a flame.*

 • Position your fire pit on level ground.